-Good morning!
-Today is June 6th, which is the National Day of Sweden (sveriges nationaldag).
-The day had been called the Swedish Flag Day (svenska flaggans dag).
+The National Day of Sweden (sveriges nationaldag) had been called the Swedish Flag Day (svenska flaggans dag).
 Sweden does not celebrate an "independence day" because it has never been conquered or ruled by another country.
 June 6th was chosen as the appropriate date because Gustav Vasa was elected the King of Sweden on this date in 1523 and was considered the beginning of modern Sweden.
-In honor of the National Day of Sweden, today’s newsletter will be on Tvistsöm which is a very Scandinavian needlework technique.
-In the Norweave newsletter, we introduced the stitch for Tvistsöm.
+Tvistsöm is a very Scandinavian needlework technique.
+In the Norweave article, the stitch for Tvistsöm was introduced.

 The cross-stitch stitch morphed into a unique stitch in Scandinavian needlework.
 This stitch actually became more popular than a cross-stitch in some areas and is called the long-armed cross stitch.
 The stitcher used a loose weave fabric called tvistur which does not have a good translation into English.
 This fabric along with the long-armed cross-stitch evolved into a technique known as: Tvistsöm (Swedish) and Twistsøm (Norwegian) embroidery.
 Loosely translated this means twisted seam (stitch).

 This technique created very sturdy pieces when done on canvas, so it was used for cushions and wall hangings.
 Many of the remaining examples were found in the Skåne region of Sweden where it was also used for ecumenical items.
-I recently acquired a modern day example of Tvistsöm from Angelhom which is in the Skåne province.
+Here is a modern day example of Tvistsöm from Angelhom which is in the Skåne province.

 This translates literally to "Welcome to us" but means "Welcome to our home".
 This piece is completely covered in long-arm cross stitches on Penelope canvas and measures 11" x 15".

-What is interesting about my example is it appeared at first glance the stitcher used variegated threads.
-However, that is not the case.
+What is interesting about the example is it appeared at first glance the stitcher used variegated threads, but that is not the case.
 This is actually accomplished with two different colored threads being stitched together.
 This was a very common practice which added more color and depth to the project when the thread choices were limited.

 Another way the stitcher added interest is by turning the work 90 degrees to stitch a section.
 Look closely at this section of leaves to see how the different colors and direction of stitching make the leaves stand out.

 Your workbasket is going to contain the items you would have for a cross-stitch project.
-To learn more about the basic supplies required, you can refer to the Cross-stitch newsletter from November 24, 2008.
+To learn more about the basic supplies required, you can refer to the this cross-stitch article.